 Four dental implants in the front (lower between the foramen) and two in the back (under the sinus or behind the foramen) — gives added stability and provides an engineering advantage to allow a more complete replacement of teeth.

-To learn if you are a candidate for teeth-in-a-day in Allentown, Pennsylvania, call Oral Dynamics at 610-435-5707 and schedule a visit with our dentist, Dr. Michael Rowland.
+To learn if you are a candidate for teeth-in-a-day in Allentown, Pennsylvania, call Advanced Oral Dynamics at 610-435-5707 and schedule a visit with our dentist, Dr. Tejas Patel.